tonycsoka/deepshell/README.md

-# Ollama Chat Mode with Real-Time Stream
+# DeepSeek-Shell

 This is a Python-based chat mode interface that interacts with an AI model using the Ollama API.
 The chat interface fetches real-time responses, filtering out thinking part and displays them in the terminal using the rich library for live streaming.
 It is a simple alternative for Shell-GPT that works with locally running deepseek-r1 models.
+Project is at early stage and so far only has a chat mode.

 ### Features